 7.24 Approval of a Permit Application

 If the Permit Authority is content with the proposal it will grant the permit within the timescales detailed in the table in 7.22.
 The permit will be granted based solely on the details provided in the application that has been submitted including associated documentation, cross referenced sites and any conditions.
-The permit will be granted in accordance with the EToN Technical Specification.
+The permit will be granted in accordance with the technical specification.

 7.25 Modification of a Permit Application